-In this blog, “What is UDI and Why It Matters,” the author reviews the fundamentals of UDI, FDA’s Final Rule applications, and its global significance.
+In “What is UDI and Why It Matters,” the author reviews the fundamentals of UDI, the FDA’s Final Rule applications, and its global significance.

-Human cells, tissues, or cellular or tissue-based product (HCT/P) regulated as a medical device requires the use of the ISBT-128 format UDI.
-The UDI Final rule requires medical device labels to contain a UDI, unless exempt or provides for an exception or alternative placement.
+Human cells, tissues, or cellular or tissue-based products (HCT/P) regulated as a medical device requires the use of the ISBT-128 format UDI.
+The UDI Final rule requires medical device labels to contain a UDI unless exempt or provides for an exception or alternative placement.
 The UDI must be both human-readable and in a form that uses automatic identification and data capture (AIDC) technology.

 Reprocessed and Single-Use Devices

-Medical devices that are both used more than once by intention and reprocessed by intention must have the UDI directly marked on the device.
+Medical devices used more than once and reprocessed by intention must have the UDI directly marked on the device.
 The Final Rule details exceptions to this requirement (Federal Register – Direct Marking Requirement).
 UDI does not need to be on individual single-use devices.
 Instead, it needs to be located on the next higher package.
 For example, non-sterile exam gloves would require a UDI on the box label, not each glove.

 Stand-Alone Software